Analysis | What subpoenaing legislator phone records about Jan. 6 might reveal

 - Multiple members of Congress spoke with Trump that day by phone, including House Minority Leader Kevin McCarthy (R-Calif.) and Rep. Jim Jordan (R-Ohio), who was reportedly joined by Rep. Matt Gaetz (R-Fla.).
 Did Trump pressure those legislators to delay the electoral vote count (as his attorney had in a voice mail sent to a senator)?
 Did a conversation with Trump influence Gaetz’s speech later that evening in which he tried to blame elements of antifa for the violence?

 - Multiple Democratic legislators alleged that large group tours had been conducted by colleagues, including Rep. Lauren Boebert (R-Colo.), in the days before the riot, with the sometimes stated implication that this was somehow an effort to familiarize people with the building.
 Boebert denied the allegation.
 (There’s some recent precedent for involvement of this kind.
-A Republican state representative in Oregon was expelled from the legislature in that state earlier this year for opening a locked door at the state Capitol to allow right-wing protesters inside.)
+A Republican state representative in Oregon was expelled from the legislature in that state earlier this year for opening a locked door at the state capital to allow right-wing protesters inside.)

 - An ally of Rep. Marjorie Taylor Greene (R-Ga.), Anthony Aguero, was inside the Capitol that day.
 He was also seen in a 2019 video in which Greene, then not yet a legislator, tried to accost Rep. Alexandria Ocasio-Cortez (D-N.Y.) at her Capitol Hill office.